kimwalisch/PixSpx/README.md

 creates an executable which was used to compute pi(x) for x until 10^20.
-But I made some changes several years ago that introduced some arithmetic overflows.
+But I made some changes several years ago that introduced some arithmetic overflows, and I never took the time to correct them.
 So it is better to not use these long versions.